 What their pain points and struggles are with the current design.

 Why they won’t be able to achieve their goal alone.

 How you plan to help them via your system or process.

 TIP: After you explain how you are going to help them, you give them two options to work together — OPTION A or B. This way, when you invite the prospect into transformation, they can choose between the two options and it’s not a yes or no answer.

 STEP 6: Overcome Objections

-Ah, the old “I need to talk to my spouse” or “I’d like to try it on my own” objections.
+Ah, the old “I need to think it over” or “I’d like to try it on my own” objections.
 We’ve all gotten them.
 And they suck.
 Objections are almost always based in fear and come up for a couple of reasons:

 The prospect doesn’t feel the value of what you are offering so the price feels in-congruent.
 The person is scared to commit because they’ve failed in the past.
 They don’t really understand how you are going to help them.
 They aren’t in enough ‘pain’ to make changes.
 The prospect doesn’t believe they can actually succeed.